 Conclusion: Advice from Dr. John

-If you experience any of the signs of painful shoulder, it is time to get help.
+If you experience any of the signs of a painful shoulder, it is time to get help.
 Most of the signs and symptoms of a painful shoulder can be prevented and alleviated.
-Physical therapy and non-invasive treatments are a must first.
+Physical therapy and non-invasive treatments should be your first course of action.
 Ease your shoulder pain with strength training, physical therapy, and mobility at COR in Santa Clara.

 - Pieters L, Lewis J, Kuppens K, et al. An update of systematic reviews examining the effectiveness of conservative physiotherapy interventions for subacromial shoulder pain.
 Journal of orthopaedic & sports physical therapy.
 2019;1-33:1-33. doi:10.2519/jospt.2020.8498